 To understand how Dutasteride can work for hair loss, it is important to know about the main hair loss conditions it can help with.

-There are numerous types of hair loss, but the most common one Dutasteride is prescribed for is androgenic alopecia.
+There are numerous types of hair loss, but the most common one that Dutasteride is prescribed for is androgenic alopecia.

-In this form of hair loss, it is the body’s own immune system that attacks hair follicles and causes hair loss.
+- In this form of hair loss, it is the body’s own immune system that attacks hair follicles and causes hair loss.
 It is considered an autoimmune condition.
 Although hair loss can affect any part of the body, it is most prominent on the head and face.
 Alopecia areata can affect both men and women equally.
-And it affects mostly people that are in their twenties and thirties.
+And it affects mostly people who are in their twenties and thirties.
 Dutasteride is not commonly prescribed in cases of alopecia areata.

 Can Dutasteride prevent hair loss?